Everything you need to know about obtaining a occupancy permit in Philadelphia, Pennsylvania — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Pennsylvania Department of State at dos.pa.gov.

 File your occupancy permit application with the Philadelphia city clerk or licensing department.
-Many Pennsylvania municipalities now accept online applications.
+Many Pennsylvania municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $70–$560 (typical range for Philadelphia).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-2 weeks in Philadelphia.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Occupancy Permit holders in Pennsylvania are required to carry proper business insurance.
 Compare quotes from top providers.